rage/cyber-security-base-19/data/module-2/part-1/web.md

 ## Talking with the remote program

 If a computer has a port open, the program listening to that port can likely be talked with.
-One of the simplest approaches for trying out such discussion is the use of [Telnet](https://en.wikipedia.org/wiki/Telnet), which is available in most of the operating systems: if not, you can always download e.g. [PuTTY](https://en.wikipedia.org/wiki/PuTTY).
+One of the simplest approaches for trying out such discussion is the use of [Telnet](https://en.wikipedia.org/wiki/Telnet), which is available in most of the operating systems: if not, you can always download e.g.
+[PuTTY](https://en.wikipedia.org/wiki/PuTTY).
+Modern macos no longer has built-in Telnet but you can use netcat (nc) like demonstrated [here](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544).

 Telnet connections are made to a specific address and to a specific port.
 For example, a connection to the F-Secure web server could be initiated through the address `f-secure.com` and the port `80`.

 When discussing with an application, it is important to know the protocol -- discussion format -- that the application follows.
 One such example is the